 Check Into Cash was very influential in the initial organization of the Community Financial Services Association of America (CFSA).

-Check Into Cash is a pioneer of payday advance, and a proud founding members of our industry’s national trade association.
+Check Into Cash is a pioneer of payday advance, and a proud founding member of our industry’s national trade association.
 Check Into Cash was also very influential in the initial organization of the Community Financial Services Association of America (CFSA).

 CFSA, along with Check Into Cash, has created consistent “best practices” standards for our members.
 Throughout the nation, CFSA has helped endorse legislation that balances our consumers’ interests with those of the industry.
 For more information, contact: